appium/appium-inspector/plugins/README.md

 appium --use-plugins=inspector --allow-cors
 ```

-2. Access the Inspector interface by navigating to:
+2. Access the Inspector in your web browser by navigating to:

 ```
 http://localhost:4723/inspector
 ```

+Make sure the above **host URL** and **port** match those of the Appium server itself.
+Note that the server's base path value is ignored - the plugin always uses the `/inspector` path.

 ## Development

+### Set Up

-1. `git clone` this repositiry
+1. Clone this repo
+2. `cd /path/to/appium-inspector/plugins`
-2. Run `npm install` in `/path/to/appium-inspector/plugins`
+3. `npm install`
-3. `appium plugin install --source=local /path/to/appium-inspector/plugins`
+4. `appium plugin install --source=local /path/to/appium-inspector/plugins`

+### Develop

+1. `cd /path/to/appium-inspector`
-4. Update the plugin content with `npm run build:plugin` in `/path/to/appium-inspector`
+2. `npm run build:plugin`
-5. Start Appium with `appium --use-plugins=inspector --allow-cors`
+3. `appium --use-plugins=inspector --allow-cors`

-## Release

-(TODO: add this release steps in .github/workflows/package.yml later as another PR)

-1. Run `npm run plugin:sync:version` to sync the version with the root project.json
-2. Run `npm publish` in `/path/to/appium-inspector/plugins` to publish the module

 ## License